 - Deploy right Storage option based on application requirements (starting at a penny per GB, the lowest costs available)

-- Integrating with slew of data science, Big Data and advanced analytics tools
+- Integrating with a slew of data science, Big Data, and advanced analytics tools

 - Machine Learning (let the machines handle repetitive tasks)